kkasperczyk-no/connectedhomeip/examples/lock-app/nrfconnect/README.md

 sending the Thread network credentials from the Matter controller to the Matter device.
 As a result, device is able to join the Thread network and communicate with other Thread devices in the network.

-### Pre-commissioning device identification

-There might be some vendor-specific cases to uniquely identify the device or just filter out some devices from a bigger group before attempting to commission it onto the network.
-This can be done by advertising some additional data either using Bluetooth LE advertisements or DNS-SD commissionable node discovery.

-#### Rotating Device Id

-The rotating device identifier is an optional feature that provides unique per-device identifier.
-It is similar to the serial number, but additionally it rotates at predefined moments of time to protect against device long-term tracking.

-#### Commissionable Device Type

-This optional functionality includes Matter Device Type Identifier subtype in commissionable node discovery.
-It allows filtering of a discovery results to find only the nodes that match the specific device type.

 ### Device Firmware Upgrade